nicholaswile/Maya-Unity-Production-Pipeline/README.md

 A custom pipeline for efficient asset management between Maya and Unity.
 Enables users to edit models in Maya and automatically updates the corresponding asset in Unity, while preserving references and creating a backup of the original model.

 ![Maya to Unity](images/image.png)
-Maya with Python script editor open (left) and Unity scene view with debug logs called from OnPreprocessModel() and OnPostProcessAllAssets() from the AssetPostProcessor class.
+Maya with Python script editor open (left) and Unity scene view with debug logs called from OnPreprocessModel() and OnPostProcessAllAssets() from the <a href="https://docs.unity3d.com/6000.0/Documentation/ScriptReference/AssetPostprocessor.html">AssetPostProcessor</a> class.
 Note: my repo only comes with the Python and C# scripts, not my sample Unity scene.
-The model is Kotone from Persona 3 Portable on PSP.
+The model is Kotone from Persona 3 Portable on PSP (<a href="https://www.models-resource.com/psp/shinmegamitenseipersona3/model/9505/">model </a> from <a href="https://www.models-resource.com/">The VG Resource</a> by <a href="https://www.models-resource.com/submitter/Struggleton%21/">Struggleton</a>).

 ## Workflow
 * Make changes to your model in Maya and save.